 *Please note that only the primary series of a COVID-19 vaccine is required; booster vaccines are not required at this time.

 The application for the 2023 Pathways Research Explorers Program is now closed.
 Please check back next year.

-Join us for a fun, two-week introduction to Fred Hutchinson Cancer Research Center (Fred Hutch) and the research being conducted here.
+Join us for a fun, two-week introduction to Fred Hutchinson Cancer Center (Fred Hutch) and the research being conducted here.
 Fred Hutch has an international reputation for its pioneering research in bone marrow and stem cell transplantation and other immune-based cancer therapies.
 We also are well-known for our work in many other areas of biomedical research, including cancer prevention, public health, epidemiology, and biostatistics.
-We will conduct hands-on activities in Fred Hutch's training labs, tour working labs, meet students and scientists at different stages of their careers, and talk about next steps you can take if you are interested in biomedical research.
+Participants will conduct hands-on activities in Fred Hutch's training labs, tour working labs, meet students and scientists at different stages of their careers, and talk about next steps you can take if you are interested in biomedical research.

-Please note that the there are two sessions offered.
+Please note that there are two sessions offered.
 Each two-week program meets from 9-4 p.m., Monday - Friday.

 Please note that you cannot save an application that you have partially completed.
 Therefore, we recommend you draft your short answers in a word processing application such as Word or Google Docs before starting the application, and then copy them into the form when you are ready.

 Notification of applicant status will be sent out late-April.